Tyrn/wei/the-insider-en.typ

 pillaged  it, drove us away.
 We were  famished  since we didn't eat anything for days.
 Even our horses croaked.
 Finally, we reached the coast and a town, and the food and the loot in the town.
-Then, we got friendlier to each other and began to hug and  we had tried to keep a ten step distance, before, - to avoid being eaten."
+Then, we got friendlier to each other and began to hug and  we had tried to keep a ten step distance, before,---to avoid being eaten."

      "I  see.
 So, the Earthmen  resemble you in this trip, before you found